woocommerce/woocommerce/readme.txt

 * Tweak - Register shop_order post statuses earlier to ensure statuses are registered for cron.
 * Tweak - Improvements to refund handling in Taxes by code/date, and sales by date reports.
 Gross/net excludes refunds.
 * Tweak - Share data between Sales by Date report and API.
+* Tweak - Related posts - replace ORDER BY RAND() with random offset.

 = 2.3.3 - 12/02/2015 =
 * Fix - Potential notice with preg_match wildcard search, if used incorrectly.